-How to stop Kodi buffering: The BEST fixes for a stable stream
+How to Stop Kodi from Buffering: The BEST Fixes for a Stable Stream

 Kodi may be one of the best streaming platforms available, but it still comes with its fair share of issues.

-Like any bit of software that uses the web, Kodi’s performance can seriously suffer if your connection is poor.
-That’s not great for your viewing enjoyment, especially if you’re watching sports, TV shows and films.
+Like any software that uses the web, Kodi’s performance can seriously suffer if your connection is poor.
+That’s not great for viewing enjoyment, especially if you’re watching sports, TV shows, or movies.

 While the stream you’ve selected or your internet connection will play a big role in buffering, there are still several ways you can make your streaming service more stable.

-1. Before you even delve into the software, your first start should be testing your internet connection.
-Generally, HD content will need a connection speed of at least 10Mbits/sec, so go to speedtest.net to see exactly what you’re working with.
-On the site, click Go and you’ll see Ping, Download, and Upload speeds.
+Before you delve into the software, your first start should be testing your internet connection.
+Generally, HD content will need a connection speed of at least 10Mbits/sec.
+You can visit speedtest.net to measure your current speeds for pings, downloads, and uploads.
+Just hit “Go” once the page loads.

-2. If your speed is under 10Mbits/sec, check to make sure you’re not too far from your router.
-Thick walls can significantly impact the speed and strength of a Wi-Fi signal so, if possible, move the router or move closer to it.
-Also make sure that no other devices are streaming, downloading, or doing any other larger tasks that could suck up your bandwidth.
-Most broadband providers should be able to handle more than one device, but it’s a good thing to rule out.
-If there are, turn them off.
+If your speed is under 10Mbits/sec, check to ensure you’re not too far from your router.
+Thick walls can significantly impact the speed and strength of a Wi-Fi signal.
+If possible, move the router or move closer to it.
+Also, make sure that no other devices are streaming, downloading, or doing any other larger tasks that could suck up your bandwidth.
+Most broadband providers can handle more than one device, but it’s a good thing to rule out.
+If there are devices hogging bandwidth, turn them off.

-3. If you find your stream is still lagging, it’s worth effectively opening up the bonnet and tweaking a few of Kodi’s cache settings.
-The cache can be thought of like slack in a rope: the more slack you have, the more patchy your stream can be without causing interruptions.
+If you find your stream is still lagging, it’s worth effectively opening up the bonnet and tweaking Kodi’s cache settings.

-7. Copy and paste the above into a notepad file, and then make sure it’s saved exactly as advancedsettings.xml.
-Once that’s done, you’ll need to drop it in your user data file, but the location varies depending on the version of Kodi you’re running.
+Copy and paste the above code into a notepad file, and then make sure it’s saved exactly as advancedsettings.xml.
+Once completed, you’ll need to drop it in your user data file, but the location varies depending on the version of Kodi you’re running.

-8. If you’ve done all of the above, you should find Kodi is running smoother and faster than ever before!
+If you’ve applied all of the above fixes, you should find that Kodi runs smoother and faster than before.

-Please note that many addons contain content that isn’t officially licensed and accessing such content could be illegal.
-It is the user’s responsibility to comply with all applicable laws in their country in regard to use.
-Dennis Publishing Ltd excludes all liability for such content.
-We do not condone and are not responsible for the infringement of any intellectual property or other third party rights and shall not be liable to any party as a result of any such content made available.
-In short, if the content is free, but looks too good to be true, then it probably is.
+Please note that many addons contain content that isn’t officially licensed, and accessing such content could be illegal.
+It is the user’s responsibility to comply with all applicable laws in their country regarding use.
+Alphr and Box 20 LLC exclude all liability for such content.
+We do not condone and are not responsible for the infringement of any intellectual property or other third-party rights and shall not be liable to any party as a result of any such content made available.
+In short, if the content is free but looks too good to be true, then it probably is.